-Jacksonville Jaguars aiming to become one of best NFL defenses of all time
+Jacksonville Jaguars continue quest to become one of best NFL defenses of all time

 "I feel like I'm the best linebacker in the NFL, but I know we are the No 1 defense in the league."

-One player who knows what it’s like to play on a championship-winning defense is lineman Malik Jackson, who played for the dominant Denver defense - mentioned by Campbell - that found Super Bowl glory in 2015.
+One player who knows what it is like to play on a championship-winning defense is lineman Malik Jackson, who played for the dominant Denver defense - mentioned by Campbell - that found Super Bowl glory in 2015.

-Jackson said when things are clicking, “we are unstoppable.
+Jackson said when things are clicking, "we are unstoppable.
 We showed it all last season.
-We have a great chance of being one of the greats.”
+We have a great chance of being one of the greats".

 What makes them great?